eleetyson/cli-blackjack/CONTRIBUTING.md

 git add .
 git commit -m "succinct description goes here"
 ```
-6. Open a pull request [here](https://github.com/eleetyson/cli-blackjack/pulls) (again, Github's [documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) on how to do this is great)
+6. Open a pull request
 ### Contributor Covenant Code of Conduct
 #### Our Pledge
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.